• Skip to main content

 We understand.

-Writing down every little thing you eat can annoying, boring, and time-consuming.
-But if you don't, it'll cost you those pounds you're trying so hard to lose.
+Writing down every little thing you eat can be annoying, boring, and time-consuming.
+But if you don’t, it’ll cost you those pounds you’re trying so hard to lose.
 Why?
-Because most people don't realize how much mindless eating they do every day, especially when you first start dieting.
-You taste what you're cooking, or grab a French fry (or five) off your sweetie's plate, or you eat the rest of your child's cake at a birthday party.
+Most people don’t realize how much mindless eating they do every day, especially when you first start dieting.
+You taste what you’re cooking, or grab a French fry (or five) off your sweetie’s plate, or you eat the rest of your child’s cake at a birthday party.

 On average, there are probably 25 calories in each of those mouthfuls.
 And please believe…all those random little bites do add up.